DukeRobotics/robosub-ros/src/simulation/production/README.md

 start ros pub code
 source ros and run docker headless

-mash enter if stuck on video compression lib or meshcalc (sometimes for meshcalc)
+mash enter if stuck on video compression lib or meshcalc (just sometimes for meshcalc)